LeVuMinhHuy/DSIx/README.md

 Inspired by one of [ThePrimeagen](https://github.com/ThePrimeagen)' streams on Twitch, which he implemented these in TS ([this stream](https://www.twitch.tv/videos/1546395342?filter=archives&sort=time))

 - Why Rust ?
-Because Rust is the best (someone said that)
+Because Rust is the best (stackoverflow said that)

 - The progress ?
-Code a bit every morning (I hope)
+Code a bit every morning (i hope)